tomduck/pandoc-fignos/README.md

 Development
 -----------

-The philosophy of this project is make cross-referencing in markdown easy, and to equally support pdf/latex, html, and epub output formats.
+The philosophy of this project is to make cross-referencing in markdown easy, and to equally support pdf/latex, html, and epub output formats.
 Full docx support is awaiting input from a knowledgeable expert on how to structure the OOXML.

 Pandoc-fignos will continue to support pandoc 1.15-onward and python 2 & 3 for the foreseeable future.
 The reasons for this are that a) some users cannot upgrade pandoc and/or python; and b) supporting all versions tends to make pandoc-fignos more robust.